rse/jquery-markup/README.md

        <div class="foo">{{foo}}</div>
     </markup>

-Third, in your application give jQuery.Markup a chance to load the markup template files and tell you once it finished this step:
+Third, in your application give jQuery.Markup a chance to load the markup template files, parse and compile the contained `<markup>` sections and tell you once it finished this step:

     $(document).ready(function () {
         $.markup.load(function () {